goFrendiAsgard/zaruba/templates/task/docker/airflow/zarubaServiceName/README.md

 By invoking the command, you will also run several containers:

-* `zarubaAirflowRedisService`: Redis, for caching and stuffs
+* `zarubaRedisService`: Redis, for caching and stuffs
-* `zarubaAirflowPostgreService`: Posgre, for airflow persistance storage
+* `zarubaPostgreService`: Posgre, for airflow persistance storage
 * `zarubaServiceNameConfigurator`: A container that run before any other airflow containers.
 Through this container, Zaruba should set up the database and anything else.
-It will also run your custom script (see: `init.template.sh`).
+It will also run your custom script (see: `configurator/init.gotmpl.sh`).
 * `zarubaServiceNameWebServer`: The web server, by default run on port `8080`.
 To change this, you should edit `zarubaServiceNameWebServer`'s `port` value at `../zaruba-tasks/zarubaServiceName/config.zaruba.yaml`.
 * `zarubaServiceNameScheduler`: The scheduler.
 * `zarubaServiceNameWorker`: The one that really run the task.